Safecast/bitstore.js/README.md

                   }

-(note: getNormalizedCoord can be found here: http://developers.google.com/maps/documentation/javascript/maptypes )
+(note: getNormalizedCoord can be found here: http://developers.google.com/maps/documentation/javascript/maptypes ... this is optional, but if you send extent checks which are out of the bounds of the coordinate system, it will always return false, which is the expected behavior.)

 ##Maintenance Requirements